Dendyman/SMK_learning/Guided_Script_EN/README.md

 4. The configurator, using the metadata information, has identified 2 entities: **Request** and **Blobstorage**.
 Activate both of them:
    ![](./media/image11.png)

 5. For these entities, settings for standard access methods (GET, POST, UPDATE, etc.) will appear.
-Save the configurations by clicking **SAVE DATA RESOURCES**:
+Save the default settigs by clicking **SAVE DATA RESOURCES**:
    ![](./media/image12.png)

-6. As a result, the project will now have access methods defined for the 2 API server entities: **Request** (a table of requests) and **Blobstorage** (a table of blob objects with UUIDs from requests).
+6. As a result, the project will now have defined access methods for the 2 API services: **Request** (a table of requests) and **Blobstorage** (a table of blob objects with UUIDs from requests).

    The outcome should look like this:
    ![](./media/image13.png)

-# Step 4 «Building the app: creating UI pages»:
+# Step 4 «Building the app: creating app pages»:

-In accordance with the application architecture, we need to create two application pages: "Home Page" and "Photo Page."
+In accordance with the application architecture, we need to create two application pages: "**Home Page**" and "**Photo Page**."
 Follow the steps below to create these pages:

-1. Click on the link labeled "Home Page":
+1. Click on the link labeled "**Home Page**":
    ![Home Page Link](./media/image14.png)

 2. The configurator will open, and you need to add the second page.
 Click on **ADD NEW PAGE**: